paylogic/paylogic-jenkins-plugins/README.rst

 Some Jenkins plugins we developed at Paylogic.
 These are currently still in development, so no guarantees there.

+Note: the folders here are all submodules, as we've moved every plugin to it's own repo.

 Plugins do the following:

+- RedisPlugin: a Jenkins plugin that provides Redis connections for use by other plugins.
 - Fogbugz: a Java interface to the Fogbugz 7 XML API.
 - FogbugzPlugin: a Jenkins plugin that reports build status to Fogbugz using 'Fogbugz'
 - AdvancedMercurialManager: a Java class that executes update, commit and merge commands for Mercurial.
 Parses output of that as well.